openframeworks/ofSite/_tutorials/02_first steps/001_My_first_particle_system.markdown

 Now let's take a look at the "Graphics" section on  [www.openframeworks.cc/documentation/](http://www.openframeworks.cc/documentation/) .
 There you will find lots of other methods like `ofLine()`, `ofRect()` that are related to drawing.

 In the documentation of openFrameworks you will notice that all the functions and classes have a consistent way of working.
-The more you try things and play with them sooner you will get this "oF Style" and things will become pretty intuitive.
+The more you try things and play with them sooner you will get this "oF style" and things will become pretty intuitive.

 CHALLENGE: Referring to the documention, try and make your a digital Kandinsky-style artwork. [www.openframeworks.cc/documentation/](http://www.openframeworks.cc/documentation/) .
 A little tip for super awesome results will be the use of: `ofEnableSmoothing();` for making smooth edges and something like `ofBackgroundGradient(ofColor::white,ofColor(255,255,200), OF_GRADIENT_CIRCULAR);` for a nice gradient background.